DumbWareio/DumbWhoIs/README.md

 - 🔍 Automatic detection of query type (Domain, IP, or ASN)
 - 🌐 Direct WHOIS domain lookup with support for all TLDs
-- 🌍 IP geolocation and information lookup
+- 🌍 IP geolocation with multiple fallback services
 - 🔢 ASN (Autonomous System Number) details
 - 🎨 Clean and modern UI with dark mode support
 - 📱 Responsive design for mobile and desktop
 - 🚫 No authentication required
 - ⚙️ Environment variable configuration
+- 🔄 Automatic service fallback for IP lookups
+- 🌐 Full IPv6 support
+- 📋 Clear source attribution for all lookups
+- 🔍 DNS resolution for domain IP addresses

 ## APIs Used